BastelPichi/subdomain-tool/README.md

 This tool will not work with .tk/.ml/.cf/.ga/.gq domains, as they are blocked by cloudflare.
 This tool is not safe and may allow people to steal user information, perform Man in the middle attacks, perform scams over these domain or may lead to the loose of the domain.

+## running this
+to run this, simply download all the files and run main.py.
+You may need to install the following requirements before:
+- flask
+- CLoudFlare

 ## helping
 Were happy to accept pull requests making this tool better.